 Treatment colours:

 We sell Log Cabin Treatment in a variety of colours, allowing you to not only protect the wood, but have a Log Cabin that you simply can’t stop looking at.
 We’ve taken the hard work out of choosing and provide you with enough for two coats.
-The only thing you have to think about is applying it via the manufacturer’s instructions.
+The only thing you have to think about is applying it according to the manufacturer’s instructions.
 Talk to our sales team about the colours available for your particular cabin model.
-Or view the specific product page on our website for full details and prices.
+Or view the specific product pages on our website for full details and prices.

-We have also separated these treatments into three tiers: Premium, PremiumPlus, and PremiumPlus Block.
-However, all of these treatments are top quality wood stains.
+All of these treatments are top quality wood stains, from Protek.
 The Premium treatment is solvent based, and can be applied without the need for a primer.
-The Premium Treatment will need reapplying every four years, whereas the PremiumPlus Treatment will need reapplying every five years.
+The PremiumPlus Treatment will need reapplying every five years.
 Meanwhile, the PremiumPlus is water based, and low in odour.
 It provides a water resistant coating with long lasting mould and fungal protection.
 Our treatments are easy to apply, so it will not take your whole weekend to treat your Garden Building.
 You will just need a few hours, leaving you more time to enjoy your new garden room.

 To view our full range of treatments available, take a look at the Optional Extras page on our website.
 Alternatively, you can give our sales team a call on 01234 272 445.